-The audit committee met six times in 2018 and, in addition, held one informal meeting to prepare the meeting on the review of the (consolidated) financial statements.
+The audit committee met five times in 2019 and, in addition, held one informal meeting to prepare the meeting on the review of the (consolidated) financial statements.
 The external auditors were present at all meetings.
-Among other things, the auditors reported on the audit of the single-entity and consolidated financial statements for 2017 and the audit committee subsequently conducted the final discussion.
+Among other things, the auditors reported on the audit of the single-entity and consolidated financial statements for 2018 and the audit committee subsequently conducted the final discussion.
 The financial statements and the management report, the consolidated financial statements and the management report as well as the (consolidated) corporate governance report and the (consolidated) non-financial report were reviewed and the financial statements recommended for approval by the supervisory board.
 The additional report of the auditors pursuant to Article 11 of EU Regulation 2014/537 was taken note of.
-The head of the internal audit department reported on the audit subjects and material audit findings for the year 2017 and, on an ongoing basis, about audit-relevant matters in the group and explained the audit plan for 2018.
-The internal audit department presented its reports pursuant to section 42 para 3 of the Austrian Banking Act and, jointly with the compliance department, a report pursuant to Article 25 (3) in conjunction with Article 24 of the Delegated Regulation (EU) 2017/565.
+The head of the internal audit department reported on the audit subjects and material audit findings for the year 2018 and, on an ongoing basis, about audit-relevant matters in the group and explained the audit plan for 2019.
+The internal audit department presented its reports pursuant to section 42 para 3 of the Austrian Banking Act and to the quality assurance programme as well as - jointly with the compliance department - a report pursuant to Article 25 (3) in conjunction with Article 24 of the Delegated Regulation (EU) 2017/565.
 In addition, a report was delivered on the assessment of the functionality of the risk management system pursuant to Rule 83 of the Austrian CCG and on the effectiveness of the internal control system.
-Based on these reports, the audit committee monitored the effectiveness of the internal control system, the internal audit system and the risk management system pursuant to section

-63a para 4 no 2 of the Austrian Banking Act.
-The audit committee also discussed its work plan for 2019 and defined agenda topics for the meetings.
-It was decided to recommend the renewal of the audit mandate of PwC Wirtschaftsprüfung GmbH as additional auditor of the (consolidated) financial statements for the financial year 2020 to the supervisory board.
-In addition, the audit committee also discussed and considered the feedback on the annual audit with the auditors.
-The auditors provided information about the preliminary audit of the single-entity and consolidated financial statements for 2018.
-Besides, discussions were held on the reports on the development of participations, on the half year report as of 30 June 2018, the IFRS 9 adoption as well as on reviews conducted by the European Central Bank and on the 2017 management letter.
-The audit committee continuously reviewed and monitored the independence of the auditors of the (consolidated) financial statements with a particular focus on non-audit services rendered for Erste Group pursuant to section 63a para 4 (4) of the Austrian Banking Act.
-Among other things, the audit committee gave therefore preapproval to permissible non-audit services rendered by the (group) auditor, received reports on their current status.
-The audit committee's report on activities included in the 2017 annual report was discussed and approved.
-The exchange of views between the audit committee and the auditors in the absence of the management board pursuant to C-Rule 81a Austrian CCG was conducted in December 2018.
-The head of internal audit was evaluated by the audit committee and the current status of the (consolidated) nonfinancial report 2018 was discussed.
-The questionnaire of the auditors' supervisory authority was discussed, completed and returned by the audit committee.
+Based on these reports, the audit committee monitored the effectiveness of the internal control system, the internal audit system and the risk management system pursuant to section 63a para 4 no 2 of the Austrian Banking Act.
+The audit committee also discussed its work plan for 2020 and defined agenda topics for the meetings.
+It was decided to recommend the renewal of the audit mandate of PwC Wirtschaftsprüfung GmbH as additional auditor of the (consolidated) financial statements for the financial year 2021 to the supervisory board.
+The auditors provided information about the preliminary audit of the single-entity and consolidated financial statements for 2019.
+Besides, discussions were held on the reports on the development of participations, on the half-year report as of 30 June 2019, as well as on the 2018 management letter.
+Audit reports on on-site inspections conducted by supervisory authorities were taken note of, as were reports on the contents of the plan to address the findings made.
+The audit committee continuously reviewed and monitored the independence of the auditors of the (consolidated) financial statements with a particular focus on nonaudit services rendered for Erste Group pursuant to section 63a para 4 (4) of the Austrian Banking Act.
+Among other things, the audit committee gave therefore pre-approval to permissible nonaudit services rendered by the (group) auditor, received reports on their current status.
+The audit committee's report on activities included in the 2018 annual report was discussed and approved.
+The exchange of views between the audit committee and the auditors in the absence of the management board pursuant to C-Rule 81a of the Austrian CCG was conducted in December 2019.
+Besides, the head of internal audit was evaluated by the audit committee and the current status of the (consolidated) non-financial report 2018 was discussed.
+The annual report of Group Regulatory Compliance and the letter from the Financial Market Authority including the circular on specific issues in relation to the appointment of statutory auditors at public-interest entities were taken note of.